-The tuning includes optimizing the configuring the user defined rules If new sources of false alerts mate out. to relia - Notifications (Need #19) How are alerts provided to TMC operators or other users when an incident is detected?
-How can notifications be customized (e.g., email, text) for each recipient?
-Researcher notes from demonstration: Alarm is displayed on user display platform.
-Notifications beyond user display not discussed.
-Navtech Radar notes: The ClearWay application supports configurable email and text messaging as the response to incidents.
-The rules that trigger the responses can be active on schedules for multiple shifts.
-ClearWay also allows alarm integration with other systems as required.
-Operator This product allows users to: Researcher notes from demonstration: Support and Validate or dismiss incidents as \boxtimes - Configuration (Needs #20-31) they are received.
-(Neeus #20-51) Configure incident alerts and displays uniquely for each individual user. \boxtimes Noted capability.
-Turn on and off alerts for each incident type. \boxtimes Noted capability.
-Turn on and off alerts by roadway geometry (e.g., turn off shoulder alerts) and location (e.g., designate typical versus atypical traffic queues). \boxtimes Noted capability.
+Notifications (Need #19) The tuning includes optimizing the configuring the user defined rules If new sources of false alerts mate out.
+How are alerts provided to TMC operators How can notifications be customized (e.g., Researcher notes from demonstration: Alarm is displayed on user display Notifications beyond user display Notifications beyond user display Navtech Radar notes: The ClearWay application support response to incidents. e proce to relia erialize, or othe email, platfor not dis s config ssing of the raw radar data and ably alert only when desired. the tuning can be updated to filter them er users when an incident is detected? text) for each recipient? m. cussed. gurable email and text messaging as the ClearWay also allows alarm integr ation w vith other systems as required.
+Operator This product allows users to: Researcher notes from demonstration: Support and Configuration Validate or dismiss incidents as they are received. \boxtimes - (Needs #20-31) Configure incident alerts and displays uniquely for each individual user. \boxtimes Noted capability.
+Turn on and off alerts for each incident type.
+X Noted capability.
+Turn on and off alerts by roadway geometry (e.g., turn off shoulder alerts) and location (e.g., designate typical versus atypical traffic queues).
+Noted capability.
 Configure the duration from incident detection to incident alert. \boxtimes Noted capability.
 Configure speed thresholds for detecting congestion or slow traffic. \boxtimes Noted capability.
 Configure thresholds for locating start/head and end/tail of traffic queues. \boxtimes Queue settings are on section by section basis; users can see head and end of queue as well as query the database to provide a timeline.
-Configure incident alerts in real- time and by pre-determined parameters. - Prioritize alerts and allow real time filtering. \boxtimes - Real-time information about incident timelines. \boxtimes - Re-classify incident events to change their priority level over time \boxtimes -
+Configure incident alerts in real- time and by pre-determined parameters. \boxtimes - Prioritize alerts and allow real time filtering. \boxtimes - Real-time information about incident timelines. \boxtimes - Re-classify incident events to change their priority level over time \boxtimes -